AmritRajeev/C-Chatbot/README.md

 # C-project
-This is just An overview which i am plannibg to build on.
+This is just an overview which i am planning to build on.